 - Breadboard and some connectors.

-The circuit diagram of the Frequency Meter using Arduino is shown in below figure.
+The circuit diagram of the Frequency Measurement using Arduino is shown in below figure.
 Circuit is simple, a LCD is interfaced with Arduino to display the measured frequency of signal.
 ‘Wave Input’ is going to Signal Generator Circuit, from which we are feeding signal to Arduino.
 A Schmitt trigger gate (IC 74LS14) is used to ensure that only rectangular wave is fed to Arduino.
 For filtering the noise we have added couple of capacitors across power.
 This Frequency Meter can measure frequencies up to 1 MHz.

 Signal generator circuit and Schmitt trigger have been explained below.

 First of all we will talk about 555 IC based square wave generator, or should I say 555 Astable Multivibrator.
 This circuit is necessary because, with the Frequency Meter in place we must have a signal whose frequency is known to us.
 Without that signal we will never be able to tell the working of Frequency Meter.
 If we have a square have of known frequency we can use that signal to test the Arduino Uno Frequency Meter and we can tweak it for adjustments for accuracy, in case of any deviations.
 The picture of Signal Generator using 555 Timer IC is given below: